↑

 Also, the whipped cream can be made a day before as well.

-Can I store a Dutch Baby be kept in the fridge?
+Can I store a Dutch Baby in the fridge?

 A Dutch Baby can be kept in the fridge and stored in an air-tight container for up to three to four days.